4teamwork/ftw-buildouts/README.rst

     # supervisor-haproxy-socket = tcp://localhost:8801

-The ``haproxy.cfg`` preconfigures the supervisor event listener when standardized names in HaProxy.
-If you do not follow our naming standards you may want to configure the event listener manually or by modifying the ``supervisor-haproxy-*`` configurations in the ``[buildout]``-section.
+The ``haproxy.cfg`` works well when using names in HAProxy such as "plone05" for the backend and "plone0502" for the servers (=zope instances).
+If you name backends and servers differently you may want to configure the name with ``supervisor-haproxy-backend`` variable.

 Example HaProxy configuration: